Getting a new puppy is one of the most exciting events that dog lovers experience, but it’s not without its challenges.

 Energy

 However, when puppies are awake, they’ll be extra playful.
-Expect many rounds of zoomies.
+They have a lot of energy, so expect many rounds of zoomies.
 Puppies are curious and will test their boundaries.

 This phase doesn’t last forever, so give them plenty of playtime and attention when needed; you can also begin introducing some essential boundaries and simple commands.